TLe2023/DirectMarketing/README.md

       Models were trained with a focus on the F1 score.

-      In addition to the Balanced Accuracy and F1 scores, the confusion matrix, the precision-recall curve and ROC-AUC (Receiver Operating Characteristic – Area Under Curve) were used during the evaluation process.
+      In addition to the Balanced Accuracy and F1 scores, the confusion matrix, the precision-recall curve and ROC-AUC (Receiver Operating Characteristic – Area Under Curve) were used to further analyze and evaluate the models.

   - **Other considerations:** In addition to the model performance metrics mentioned above, speed or train time and ease of interpretation were also considered when selecting the model.

 - **Dataset:** Some algorithms such as SVM are computationally expensive.
 Therefore, four models were trained and assessed on 10% of the 7-feature-dataset first.
 Fit time and score time curves as well as learning curves were plotted to facilitate the assessment.
 Then, two models were eliminated.
 The remaining two models were then trained and assessed on the full 7-feature-dataset.
-Lastly, the selected or recommended model was interpreted on the full 7-feature-dataset.
+Lastly, the selected was interpreted on the full 7-feature-dataset and recommended.

 ### **5.2 Train and Eliminate Models on 10% of the 7–feature-dataset**

-Before the models were trained and hyper-parameter tuned on the 10% dataset, a no-skill model was trained to obtain a baseline.
+Before the models were trained and hyper-parameter tuned on the 10% dataset, a no-skill model was built to obtain a baseline.
 In addition, a simple LR model was built with only the first two features selected during the feature selection process.
-Then, four models were built with default options on the full 7–feature–dataset.
+Then, four models were built with default options.
+These models were built on the full 7–feature–dataset.
 The results are depicted in the table below.

 ![scores1](images/scores_default.png)

 Our goal is to have the model which has the F1 score greater than zero and the balanced accuracy score greater 50%.
 Given that the dataset is imbalanced, models with default options did not do any better than the "dummy" or baseline model.

 The table above also indicates that the most computationally expensive model is the SVM model, followed by KNN.
 DT is the fastest, followed by LR.

-**Below is the result of the four models which were trained and validated on the 10% dataset:**
+**Below is the result of the four models which were trained (with hyper-parameter tuning) and validated on the 10% dataset:**

 ![scores2](images/scores_10pct.png)

-**Scores:** The scoring table above shows that KNN has the lowest validation score.
-LR, DT and SVM have similar validation scores.
+**Scores:** The scoring table above shows that KNN has the lowest training and validation scores.
+LR, DT and SVM have similar training and validation scores.

 **Speed:** DT is the fastest, followed by LR.
 The train time for SVM increased significantly.